gvallee/dpu_offload_service/doc/configfile.md

 1. the list of DPUs to use; it is allowed to have a single DPU,
 1. for each DPU:

-        * The full DPU hostname, followed by a comma.
+        * The full DPU hostname, followed by the character ':'.
-        * The IP address to use for boostrapping, followed by a comma.
+        * The IP address to use for boostrapping, followed by the character ':'.
-        * A list of ports, separated by the & symbol and followed by a comma, defining the ports to use for connections between service processes.
+        * A list of ports, separated by the & symbol and followed by the character ':', defining the ports to use for connections between service processes.
 Note it also specifies the number of service processes per DPU, one per port.
         * A list of ports for connections with processes running on the host.
 This list **must** have the same number of ports as the previous list.